thegeekyb0y/archer/README.md

-# Interactive Vertical Arrow Navigation
+# Interactive Vertical Arrow Navigation (VibeCoded)

 A React-based interactive website featuring a bow and arrow navigation system.
 Users can drag the arrow to aim at different sections and release to navigate.